Skip to main content

 How wide do doorways need to be for wheelchair access?

-ADA minimum is 36 inches.
-Standard St. Pete doors are 30-32 inches.
-Widening mid-wall is straightforward.
-At structural joints where multiple walls meet, it's more involved—moving switches, framing, possibly pocket doors—but it can almost always be done.
+ADA clearance requires 36-inch minimum doorway width and 60-inch turning radius in any room a wheelchair needs to enter.
+Standard St. Pete doors are 30–32 inches.
+Mid-wall widening is straightforward — new header, framing, drywall, typically $1,500–$2,500.
+At structural joints where multiple walls meet, it's more involved — relocating switches, re-framing with a structural engineer stamp, possibly installing pocket doors to reclaim swing clearance — but it can almost always be done.

 TESTIMONIALS